czue/django-wedding-website/README.md

 python manage.py runserver
 ```

-## Contributing
+## Customization

+I recommend forking this project and just manually modifying it by hand to replace everything with what you want.
+Searching for the text on a page in the repository is a great way to find where something lives.

-If you want to use this project for your wedding just [get in touch](http://www.coryzue.com/contact/) or make an issue for anything
+If you want to use this project for your wedding but need help getting started just [get in touch](http://www.coryzue.com/contact/) or make an issue
-you encounter.
+for anything you encounter and I'm happy to help.

-I haven't built out complete docs yet because I wasn't sure anyone would be interested, but am happy to do that if people are!
+I haven't built out more complete customization docs yet because I wasn't sure anyone would be interested in this,
+but am happy to do that if people are!

 -Cory